 14) Do Not Give a Recorded Statement

 Never give a recorded statement to the other driver’s insurance adjuster.
 The insurance adjuster for the other driver will attempt to call you shortly after the accident.
 They frequently use tactics to attempt to get a recorded statement that can be used against you later on.
 They will also try to offer you a settlement in order to dispose of the case immediately and with minimal impact.
-Simply tell them that you are represented by Cantor Crane, and that your attorney will be in contact with them.
+Simply tell them that you are represented by Cantor Injury Lawyers, and that your attorney will be in contact with them.

 Contact an Arizona Motorcycle Lawyer and Start Building a Strong Case in Order to Protect Yourself!